Skip to main content

 Here is how they stack up on the key factors Austin homeowners care about.
 Coverage quality: blown-in fills around obstacles automatically while batts must be hand-cut around every pipe, wire, and junction box - and installers rarely cut them perfectly.
 Fire resistance: both fiberglass types are non-combustible, but cellulose blown-in is treated with fire retardant and actually has a slight edge.
 Moisture handling: fiberglass (blown-in or batt) does not absorb water, while cellulose can hold moisture if your attic has a leak or ventilation issue.
 Settling over time: blown-in fiberglass settles about 1-2% over 20 years, cellulose settles 10-15%, and batts do not settle at all but can sag or fall if not properly secured.

-Air Central attic insulation - solar in Austin TX
+Head-to-Head Comparison - Air Central attic insulation service in Austin TX

-Air Central attic insulation - solar in Austin TX
+Head-to-Head Comparison - Air Central attic insulation service in Austin TX

 Which Is Better for Austin